 Remote CVM Intranet access:

-The CVM Intranet (internal Internet) contains course information, class syllabi, student announcements, and programs accessible only to CVM faculty, staff, and students, and access is restricted to computers connected within the CVM complex.
-To access the CVM Intranet from off-campus, students must use their CVM network username and password.
+The CVM Intranet (internal Internet) contains course and other information available only to CVM faculty, staff, and students, and access is restricted.
+To access the CVM Intranet students must use their CVM network username and password.

 K-State Online (Canvas):

 K-State Online (Canvas) is K-State's Internet-based course management system that transforms the everyday classroom into interactive web sessions for K-State's on-campus and distance education communities.
 K-State Online allows you to get your coursework done on your schedule, in your way.
 You can work on assignments, tests and group projects or participate in class discussions or surveys any time of day, wherever you are.
 K-State Online can be accessed at https://k-state.instructure.com/ by signing in with your K-State eID.